darrenjw/BWK/README.md

 Wilkinson's approximate code can be found in the directories `approx` and `partial-approx`.
 Again, see the `Readmes` and `Makefiles` for further details.

 I have now found Boys' main Fortran 77 code for a RJ-MCMC approach.
 It is in the directory `partial-rj`.
 I've managed to tweak it to get it to build and run.
 Seems to be running correctly.
-It should be easy to build and run on any Linux-like system with `f77` installed.
+It should be easy to build and run on any Linux-like system with `gfortran` installed.
 Type `make`.
 Again, see the `Readme` in that directory for further details.